Taking Time to Recover

 It is important to take recovery into account when planning for your rhinoplasty surgery.
-You should count on taking at least a week off work for recovery and avoiding strenuous activities for at least six weeks.
-In addition, you should avoid activities where your nose may be hit for several months, depending on the type of procedure and your personal rate of recovery.
+For the best results, you need to allow enough time for your body to heal before you continue your everyday routine.
+You should count on taking at least a week off work for recovery and avoiding strenuous activities for at least four weeks.
+In addition, for several months you should avoid activities where your nose may be hit.

 The Day of Your Surgery

-After your rhinoplasty, you will be taken to our recovery room where we will monitor you to ensure you are emerging from the anesthesia properly until we are convinced it is safe for you to go home.
-You will not be able to drive yourself home, but should have a responsible adult accompany you.
-We will give you specific, detailed instructions verbally and in writing about how to care for your nose and dressings.
+After your rhinoplasty, you will be taken to our recovery room, until you are awake.
+You will not be able to drive yourself home, and will need a ride from a friend or family member.
+We will give you detailed instructions verbally and in writing about how to care for your nose and dressings.

 During your first week of recovery, it is important to take time off work and your normal routine to focus on healing.
-You may have a splint on your nose, and you may have tubes or packing inside your nostrils.
+You may have a splint on your nose, and you may have packing inside your nostrils.
 You will likely have bruising and there will be swelling.
-Most patients report, though, that discomfort from nose surgery is minor and is easily controllable with pain medication.
-Take all your prescriptions during this recovery period and watch for the signs of infection, including fever or localized warm spots, a foul odor, and foul-smelling, colorful discharge.
-If you experience any of these signs, please contact us right away.
+It’s also common for patients to experience bleeding for the first few days and to feel as if there is more drainage than usual.
+While there is discomfort from a rhinoplasty, it can be controlled with pain medication.
+One week post op, you will return to the office for a follow-up visit where the packing and splint will be removed.

-Although you can return to most activities after the first week of recovery from rhinoplasty, remember that you are not fully healed.
-Gradually ease yourself back into exercise, refraining from strenuous activity for six weeks and avoiding any activity where you are likely to get hit in the nose until you have been cleared by Dr. Gayoso to resume these activities.
+Although you can return to most activities after the fourth week of recovery from rhinoplasty, remember that you are not fully healed.
+Gradually ease yourself back into exercise, refraining from strenuous activity and avoiding any activity where you are likely to get hit in the nose until you have been cleared by your provider to resume these activities.

-Although bruising typically disappears within the first couple weeks of surgery, swelling may persist for a long time after the procedure.
-Although your nose will likely look better immediately after surgery than it did before, your final results will not be visible until the process of healing is completed, which may take six months to a year.
+Although bruising typically disappears within the first couple weeks after surgery, swelling may persist after the procedure.
+Although your nose will likely look better immediately after surgery, your final results will not be visible until the healing process is complete, which may take up to a year.